Keri Hilson Teases That New Music Is Coming ‘Summer 2019’

 In 2017, she teamed up with Tiwah Hillz on the track “Beautiful.”

 Hilson is a very established songwriter and has written hits for many iconic stars.
-Her songwriting credits boast the following songs — Britney Spears’ “Gimmie More,” Omarion’s “Ice Box,” Mariah Carey’s “Migrate,” Ludacris’ “Runaway Love,” Mary J. Blige’s “Take Me As I Am,” and The Pussycat Dolls’ “Wait A Minute” to name a few.
+Her songwriting credits boast the following songs: Britney Spears’ “Gimmie More,” Omarion’s “Ice Box,” Mariah Carey’s “Migrate,” Ludacris’ “Runaway Love,” Mary J. Blige’s “Take Me As I Am,” and The Pussycat Dolls’ “Wait A Minute” to name a few.

 In 2011, she made her acting debut in the film Think Like a Man playing the role of Heather.
-The movie was a box office success grossing in over $96 million.
+The movie was a box office success grossing over $96 million.
 Since then she has starred in Riddick, Almost Christmas, and Love by the 10th Date.

-On Twitter, Hilson has over 4.31 million followers while on Instagram she has over 2.1 million.
+On Twitter, Hilson has over 4.31 million followers, while on Instagram she has over 2.1 million.